bottlerocket-os/bottlerocket/workspaces/api/README.md

 [Further docs](apiserver/)

-The API server for Thar starts next.
+The API server for Bottlerocket starts next.
 This gives users (and later components) the ability to read or change settings in the data store, and have any changes applied to the system.

 ### moondog